 Institutions must collect, disclose, and retain government data in compliance with state and federal law.
 Educational records are governed by the Minnesota Government Data Practices Act and the Family Educational Rights and Privacy Act (FERPA).
 Educational records contain information directly related to a student.
-These records are private and subject to strict rules of disclosure. **Data privacy rights extend to all students attending a post-secondary institution including PSEO students and minors.
-Only Directory Information can be released to parents without the student's written authorization or in a bona fide emergency.
+These records are generally private and subject to strict rules of disclosure. **The University’s data privacy policies extend to all students attending a post-secondary institution including PSEO students and minors.
+Only directory information can be released to parents without the student’s written consent or as otherwise authorized by law, such as in a health or safety emergency.

 - Date and place of birth*

 - Local and permanent telephone number*